-- a) Corporate Governance Risks: the Company accepts the need to achieve the fulfilment of the corporate interest and the sustained maximisation of the economic value of the Company and its long-term success, in accordance with the Group's corporate interest, culture and corporate vision, taking into account the legitimate public and private interests that converge in the conduct of all business activities, and particularly among those of the various Stakeholders, those of the communities and regions in which the Company operates and those of its professionals. - b) Market Risks: understood as the exposure of the Group's results and net worth to changes in prices and other market variables, such as exchange rates, interest rates, electricity prices, commodity prices (gas and other fuels), CO2 emission rights and other renewable support mechanisms, as well as financial assets. - c) Credit Risks: defined as the possibility that a counterparty breaches its contractual obligations, thus causing an economic or financial loss to the Group, including the risks of payment and costs of replacement.
-Counterparties may include end customers, counterparties in financial markets or energy markets, partners, suppliers, contractors, financial institutions and insurance companies. - d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent in the various activities of the Group through its businesses, such as the characteristics of demand, weather conditions and the strategies of different players. - e) Regulatory and Political Risks: are those arising from regulatory changes made by the various regulators, such as changes in compensation of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks relating to political changes that might affect legal security and the legal framework applicable to the businesses of the Group in each jurisdiction, nationalisation or expropriation of assets, the cancellation of operating licences and the termination of government contracts. - f) Operational, Technological, Environmental, Social and Legal Risks: those relating to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from:
+- a) Corporate Governance Risks: the main corporate governance risks arise from a possible breach of: (i) applicable law, (ii) the provisions of the Governance and Sustainability System, (iii) the recommendations of the Good Governance Code of Listed Companies approved by the National Securities Market Commission ("CNMV") and its practical guides, and (iv) international standards in this area.
+Potential consequences include: (i) the challenge of corporate resolutions, (ii) the participation of dissident shareholders at the General Shareholders' Meeting, (iii) requests received from the CNMV, or any sanction thereby, and (iv) divestment from and/or lack of interest in investing in shares of the Company. - b) Market Risks: understood as the exposure of the Group's results and assets to changes in prices and other market variables, including: - Financial: exchange rate, interest rate, solvency, liquidity, inflation and the value of financial assets and liabilities. - Energy and other raw materials: electricity prices, gas and other fuel prices, CO2 emission rights or other support mechanisms for renewables, as well as those related to other raw materials (steel, aluminium, copper, polysilicon and others). - c) Credit Risks: defined as the possibility that a counterparty breaches its contractual obligations, thus causing an economic or financial loss to the Group, including the risks of payment and costs of replacement.
+Counterparties may include end customers, counterparties in financial markets or energy markets, partners, suppliers, contractors, financial institutions and insurance companies. - d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent in the various activities of the Group through its businesses, such as the characteristics of demand, weather conditions and the strategies of different players. - e) Regulatory and Political Risks: are those arising from regulatory changes made by the various regulators, such as changes in compensation of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks relating to political changes that might affect legal security and the legal framework applicable to the businesses of the Group in each jurisdiction, nationalisation or expropriation of assets, the cancellation of operating licences and the termination of government contracts.

-- technological failures, human error and technological obsolescence; - cybersecurity and information technology systems; - climate change and pandemics; - fraud and corruption; and - litigation, arbitration and taxation issues. - g) Reputational Risks: potential negative impact on the value of the Group resulting from conduct on the part of the Company that is below the expectations created among the various Stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct relating to corruption.
+- f) Operational, Technological, Environmental, Social and Legal Risks: those relating to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - o technological failures, human error and technological obsolescence; - o the operation and construction of facilities; - procurement and the supply chain; - o cybersecurity and information technology systems; - the safety and health of people; - o climate change, extreme natural phenomena and pandemics; - o regulatory compliance; - o trustworthiness of financial and non-financial information; - o fraud and corruption; and - o litigation, arbitration and taxation issues. - g) Reputational Risks: potential negative impact on the value of the Group resulting from conduct on the part of the Company that is below the expectations created among the various Stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct relating to corruption.